andresfigueroa282/Pokemon-Legendary-Classifier/README.md

 The goal is to train a **binary classification model** that predicts if a given Pokémon is *Legendary* (`True`) or *Not Legendary* (`False`), while demonstrating key machine learning steps:

 - Data cleaning and preprocessing
-- Feature selection and justification
+- Feature selection
 - Handling class imbalance (SMOTE)
 - Model training and tuning (Logistic Regression, Random Forest, XGBoost)
-- Evaluation using advanced metrics beyond accuracy
+- Evaluation using advanced metrics

 ---